Gustav Fraulo

-Gustav Leone Fraulo (born 23 April 2005) is a Danish footballer who plays as a midfielder for Danish 1st Division club Lyngby Boldklub.
+Gustav Leone Fraulo (born 23 April 2005) is a Danish footballer who plays as a midfielder for Danish Superliga club Lyngby Boldklub.

 Club career

 FC Midtjylland

 Born and raised in Odense, Fraulo started his career in the local football club, Odense Kammeraternes Sportsklub.
 Halfway through the U14 year, Fraulo and his family decided that he should follow in his older brother's footsteps and switched from OKS to FC Midtjylland in 2016.
 His great talent was also recognized internationally, as he was invited to try out for Dutch giants Ajax in both 2018 and 2019.

 Fraulo was a big profile in Midtjylland's successful youth team for several seasons and in February 2023, the 17-year-old signed a new three-year deal with Midtjylland and traveled with the first team to Portugal for a training camp.
 Just five months later, in June 2023, Fraulo signed a 5-year contract extension with Midtjylland.
 He had, in the meantime, been called up for six Danish Superliga matches, but had yet to make his debut.

 A month later, Fraulo, along with teammates Jonathan Lind and Mads Nybo, moved on a loan deal to Midtjylland's Portuguese partner club, C.D.
 Mafra.
 Here he played regularly for the club's U-23 team, which featured in the Portuguese Liga Revelação.He played 15 games for Mafra's U-23 team during his time at the club.